 Currently, there’s nothing else set to open on that November 22 date.
 Smaller films could end up arriving then, especially as the 2019 film festival season reveals the next set of awards contenders.
 But for the most part, Disney might have that weekend to itself.
 And really, who will want to compete against the FROZEN sequel?

-You’ll be happy to know that the original FROZEN filmmakers, Jennifer Lee and Chris Buck, returned to direct the sequel.
+Just because this is a new FROZEN movie doesn’t mean there are new filmmakers!
+The original directors, Jennifer Lee and Chris Buck, returned to direct the sequel.
 Before making the first FROZEN, Chris Buck was a director on Disney’s TARZAN, and on the animated film SURF’S UP.
 He was also an animator on a whole variety of projects, going back to ‘80s Disney features like THE FOX AND THE HOUND and THE BLACK CAULDRON.
 He also directed the short FROZEN FEVER.

 Jennifer Lee co-directed FROZEN FEVER and has done a lot of work as a writer.
 Her name is on the scripts for WRECK-IT RALPH and A WRINKLE IN TIME.
 She also wrote FROZEN 2.